The Ultimate Bike Adventure Van The Vansmith

 • Set firm boundaries on design changes

-• Focus on core functionality first
+• Focus on core function first

 Material Delays and Supply Chain Issues